 I grew up in a culture and attended a school that was largely influenced by Christian thought.
 I remember getting into trouble for drawing a yin yang symbol in the margin of my book, as it was thought to be satanic.
-Now I know what absolute bullshit that was, but I also know that the yin yang is so much more than just a groovy symbol that looks cool as a button badge on a backpack or a sticker on a skateboard.
+Now I know that the yin yang is so much more than just a groovy symbol that looks cool as a button badge on a backpack or a sticker on a skateboard.
 The yin yang can teach us a lot about the fundamental nature of the universe and our existence.
 If we can begin to understand what the yin yang means, we might just begin to understand everything.

 The yin yang is commonly associated with Taoism, which is a philosophy that originated in ancient China.
 Lao Tzu, who is said to be the founder of Taoism wrote that, “existence and non-existence give birth the one to (the idea of) the other.”